-‘Credibility at stake’: Why did Iran bomb Pakistan amid Gaza war?
+‘Credibility at stake’: Why did Iran strike inside Pakistan amid Gaza war?

-Tehran’s attacks on Pakistan, Iraq and Syria have only one thing in common, say analysts: a show of strength at a time Iran feels especially threatened.
+Tehran’s attacks on Pakistani, Iraqi and Syrian territory have only one thing in common, say analysts: a show of strength at a time Iran feels especially threatened.

 In just two days this week, Iran launched missiles – first into Iraq’s semi-autonomous Kurdish region and Syria, and then into Pakistan – in attacks that could further inflame tensions in a region on edge.